g33cheese/modify-channelbox-attributes/readme.md

 ### **Add Attributes**
 * _Add Attribute_ - Add a custom attribute.
 User provides name and specifies attribute type via the dropdown menu.
 Attribute Types defaults to 'bool'.
 Provide a Min/Max value if desired for float or int types.
-* _Add Separator_ - Create a channelbox divider.
+* _Add Separator_ - Create a channel box divider.
 Name provided will be converted to uppercase.
 If no name is provided an underscored name will (ex. __ ) be created by default.

 ![add_attributes](https://github.com/g33cheese/modify-channelbox-attributes/blob/main/img/tool_add_attributes.gif)